-- a) If students are 18 years of age or older, they may register as an in-state student only upon a showing that they have been a legal resident of Georgia for a period of at least 12 months immediately preceding the date of registration.
-Exceptions: - Students who are transferred to Georgia by an employer are not subject to the durational residency requirement. - Students who previously held residency status in the State of Georgia but moved from the state then returned to the state in 12 or fewer months. - Students whose parent, spouse, or court-appointed guardian is a legal resident of the State of Georgia may register as a resident provided the parent, spouse, or guardian can provide proof of legal residency in the State of Georgia for at least 12 consecutive months immediately preceding the date of registration.
+- o Students who are transferred to Georgia by an employer are not subject to the durational residency requirement. - o Students who previously held residency status in the State of Georgia but moved from the state then returned to the state in 12 or fewer months. - Students whose parent, spouse, or court-appointed guardian is a legal resident of the State of Georgia may register as a resident provided the parent, spouse, or guardian can provide proof of legal residency in the State of Georgia for at least 12 consecutive months immediately preceding the date of registration.